gitmachtl/scripts/cardano/mainnet/README.md

 &nbsp;<br>&nbsp;<br>

+# Examples in Light-Mode

+> 💡 **The examples below for the Online-Mode can also be used 1:1 for working in the Light-Mode setup!**

+Please make sure to enable the Light-Mode by setting `workMode="light"` in your **00_common.sh** or **common.inc** file.
+You don't need a running synced cardano-node, all the examples below for the Online(Full)-Mode are usabe for the Light-Mode too 😄

+&nbsp;<br>&nbsp;<br>

 # Examples in Online-Mode

-> :bulb: **The examples below are using the scripts in the same directory, so they are listed with a leading ./**<br>
+> 💡 **The examples below are using the scripts in the same directory, so they are listed with a leading ./**<br>
 **If you have the scripts copied to an other directory reachable via the PATH environment variable, than call the scripts WITHOUT the leading ./ !**

 The examples in here are for using the scripts in Online-Mode.
 Please get yourself familiar on how to use each single script, a detailed Syntax about each script can be found [here](#configuration-scriptfiles-syntax--filenames).
 Make sure you have a fully synced passive node running on your machine, make sure you have set the right parameters in the scirpts config file **00_common.sh**<br>
 Working in [Offline-Mode](#examples-in-offline-mode) introduces another step before and ofter each example, so you should understand the Online-Mode first.

-:bulb: Make sure your 00_common.sh is having the correct setup for your system!
+💡 Make sure your 00_common.sh is having the correct setup for your system!

 ## Generate some wallets for the daily operator work

 So first you should create yourself a few small wallets for the daily Operator work, there is no need to use your big-owner-pledge-wallet for this every time.
 Lets say we wanna create three small wallets with the name smallwallet1, smallwallet2 and smallwallet3.
 And we wanna fund them via daedalus for example.

 <details>
-   <Summary><b>Show Example ... </b>:bookmark_tabs:<br></summary>
+   <Summary><b>Show Example ... </b>📑<br></summary>

 <br><b>Steps:</b>
 1. Create three new payment-only wallets by running<br>```./02_genPaymentAddrOnly.sh smallwallet1 cli```<br>```./02_genPaymentAddrOnly.sh smallwallet2 cli```<br>```./02_genPaymentAddrOnly.sh smallwallet3 cli```
-1. Fund the three wallets with some ADA from your existing Daedalus or Yoroi wallet.
+1. Fund the three wallets with some ADA from your existing Daedalus or Eternl wallet.
 You can show the address and the current balance by running<br>
 ```./01_queryAddress.sh smallwallet1```<br>```./01_queryAddress.sh smallwallet2```<br>```./01_queryAddress.sh smallwallet3```

 Theses are your **daily work** operator wallets, never ever use your pledge owner wallet for such works, don't do it, be safe.<br>